 The workout combines two grueling movements: a 400-meter run and an overhead squat.
 After each lap around the track, the last thing you'll want to do is snatch the bar from the floor and start squatting but that's the deal!

 From "Men's Fitness," Helen features a combo of cardio and strength.
-It’s done for time, with the idea that you’ll beat your previous record in subsequent sessions.
+This WOD for fat loss is done for time, with the idea that you’ll beat your previous record in subsequent sessions.
 The combination of running and kettlebell swings really revs up metabolism.
 The pullups add some multi-joint strength work to build calorie-burning muscle.

 Three rounds for time: